Terms and Definitions

 If there is an asterisk next to the EFC figure on your Student Aid Report (SAR), your SAR has been selected for verification.

 If any discrepancies are uncovered during verification, the financial aid office may require additional information to clear up the discrepancies.
 Such discrepancies may cause your final financial aid package to be different from the initial package described on the award letter you received from the school.
-If you refuse to submit the required documentation, your financial aid package will be cancelled and no aid awarded.
+If you refuse to submit the required documentation, your financial aid package will be canceled and no aid awarded.